wcm-io/wcm-io-handler/link/src/site/markdown/index.md

 * Generic Sling Models for usage in views: [Sling Models][ui-package]
 * Generic [Granite UI components][graniteui-components] that can be used in component dialogs

+Read the [general concepts][general-concepts] to get an overview of the functionality.

 ### AEM Version Support Matrix